Multirious/bevy_tween/README.md

 ## Credits
 - [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)

   The first crate I discovered and tried to do tweening with in Bevy.
-I like the idea of `Lens` of theirs.
-I've renamed this to `Interpolator` in this crate.
+  Their method of `Lens` is great andso it's present in this crate.
+  Now called `Interpolator`.

 - [`godot`](https://github.com/godotengine/godot)

-  Godot's tween make it simple to animate something which is part of the idea for this crate.
-The Godot's node child-parent hierarchy system and that the engine utilizes this to define behavior, powerful stuff!
+  Godot's tween make it simple to animate something which is the main inspiration for this crate.
+The Godot's node child-parent hierarchy system and that most of the engine APIs utilizes this to define behavior, yoinked.

 ## License